Fidele-Software-Solutions/capacitor-paystack/README.md

 # Paystack Capacitor Plugin
-A Paystack capacitor plugin for Android and iOS (coming soon)
+A Paystack capacitor plugin for Android and iOS

 ## Getting Started